 Recipe: Basic Bone Broth

-Watch the video where I tell you how I make my bone broth - the easy way...
+Watch the video where I tell you how I make my bone broth recipe - the easy way...

 - use grass-fed beef marrow bones or leftover roasted beef bones or roasted chicken carcass (free-range or pastured chicken)